Community Notices for 18 October 2018

 - The Southland Community Law Centre at 100 Spey St provides free legal services, and they run outreach clinics in towns around the province.
 They also work alongside the Ngai Tahu Law Centre.
 You can contact them toll free on 0800 55 0800.

-- Invercargill Plunket have a wide variety of playgroups and support available for parents & caregivers – visit their Facebook page to find out how they can help you!
+- Invercargill Plunket have a wide variety of playgroups and support available for parents & caregivers.
+Parenting courses for 0-6 month olds and 6-12 month olds start on the 31st, so visit their Facebook page to find out how they can help you!

 Our main museum may be closed, but there’s still plenty of amazing museums around Southland to visit.